Pizza franchise in China: lucrative business

 Papa Johns remains confident in its ability to expand internationally, despite labor market and supply chain issues.

 “We want to ensure that when we enter a market, we have a strategy and a plan that give franchisees the best chance of success,”

 Mr. pizza: the emerging Chinese pizza market

-Three critical issues that can undermine any new venture in China’s pizza delivery market.
+Three critical issues can undermine any new venture in China’s pizza delivery market.

 Delivery platforms hold total control over the market.
 Everybody uses them, and it’s nearly impossible to switch customers to your delivery service for a new brand.

 There are hundreds of family-owned businesses competing for customers’ attention on these platforms.
 Usually, they do not offer exceptional quality but have low prices.